Battle of Fuengirola: Battle

 On the morning of 15 October, the British artillery bombardment intensified and destroyed one of Sohail Castle's towers.
 Around 2:00 pm, HMS Rodney and a Spanish Navy ship of the line arrived at Fuengirola, bringing 932 men of the 1/82nd Regiment of Foot.
 To counter these new arrivals, Młokosiewicz decided to carry out a surprise attack on the British artillery positions.
 Leaving the castle guarded mostly by wounded soldiers, he led 130 soldiers in a sally, taking the besiegers by surprise.
 Despite their numerical superiority, Spanish troops protecting the British artillery positions retreated in disorder.
 After capturing the guns, the Poles turned them away from the castle and started shelling the British.
 Although their artillery fire mostly missed its targets, as there were no trained artillery officers among the Poles, it made the regrouping of nearby British troops much more difficult.

 After about half an hour, Blayney managed to reorganise his troops on the beach and ordered an assault against the artillery positions occupied by Polish troops.
 The outnumbered defenders blew up the gunpowder supplies of their guns and withdrew towards the castle.
 However, before Blayney's forces could push any further, they were attacked on their left flank by the 200-strong Polish garrison at Alhaurin that had just arrived on the battlefield.
 They distracted the attackers long enough to let Młokosiewicz regroup his withdrawing force and strike the right flank of the British line.
-This near-simultaneous attack, supported by approximately 30 French cavalrymen from the 21st Dragoon Regiment, surprised the British, who soon began to waver.
-After Blayney was taken prisoner by the Poles, his subordinates sounded the retreat and started a chaotic re-embarcation under the fire from Polish troops using capturing artillery.
+This near-simultaneous attack, supported by approximately 30 French cavalrymen from the 21st Dragoon Regiment, surprised the British.
+After Blayney was taken prisoner by the Poles, his subordinates sounded the retreat and started a re-embarcation under fire from the Polish troops using the captured artillery.